utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-settings.md

 The above rules for data redaction obfuscate values for those fields

-The data truncation option in the configuration truncates the actual values for the different fields
+The data truncation option in the configuration truncates the actual values for the different fields.

 <img alt="Live collections data truncation" src="https://assets.postman.com/postman-docs/v10/live-collections-data-truncation.jpg" width="250px">